-The religious complex outside Doha has an airport-style security system and cannot be visited by non-Christians.
-All churches and church activities are monitored and it is difficult to organize any (Christian) activity outside the compound or villa house-churches.
+The Mesaimeer Religious Complex outside Doha has an airport-style security system and cannot be visited by non-Christians.
+All churches and church activities are monitored and it is difficult to organize any form of Christian activity beyond those held in the official complex or villa house-churches.
+The high level of monitoring forces many Christians to apply self-censorship.